csaben/website/src/posts/2023-19-23-structure-function-papers.md

 ---
 This isn't much of a blog post but rather a starting point for myself to reference (on the fly, from anywhere) papers that I'm actively reading or have marked to read next.
 I hope others that find this post will be able to more quickly narrow down there search for a specific topic by using some of the annotations I've done.

-As I can consider reading and diving deeper into the literature as my current [march 2023] priority, that will be reflected in this style of notes.
+As I consider reading and diving deeper into the literature as my current [march 2023] priority, that will be reflected in this style of notes.
 I.e. I will be making an attempt to tabulate referenced papers.
-In papers that require mathematics (appences, toy problems, etc), I will switch, but for papers that are mostly word dense I will omit much as the best source is the primary linked one.
+In papers that require mathematics (appendices, toy problems, etc), I will switch, but for papers that are mostly word dense I will omit much as the best source is the primary linked one.
 I will also try to code out aspects of papers if it is ever meaningful and makes sense to do so.

 **Note:**
 * this is a living post that will be updated with future annotations